InexistentThirdChimera/InexistentThirdChimera.github.io/about.md

 </figure>

->Alessandro Mattia Arrighetti (5 April 1996), also known as Isperia on the WEB, is an Italo-Slovenian biotech student, Dungeon Master, essayist, music and cinema critic, powerlifter and painter.
-Arrighetti is the author, editor and the mind behind The Ascomian Saga, a translation of our reality into a fantasy & sci-fi world.
+>Alessandro Mattia Arrighetti (5 April 1996), also known as Isperia/Inexistent3rdChimera on the WEB, is an Italo-Slovenian biotech student, game master, music and cinema enjoyer, non-professional powerlifter and unskilled painter.
+A.M.Arrighetti is the author, editor and the mind behind The Ascomian Saga, a translation of our reality into a fantasy & sci-fi world.